jalmanzar/PythonLearning/week2hw/PALINREADME.md

 This is a thought dump, I'll be exercising how to write proper markdowns as I go I guess.

+%1 Initial thoughts and catching my failure mode
+%2 Solving for cherrypicking
+%3 Solving for "I guess I'm proving I can slice and iterate"
+%4 My takeaway from this thought exercise

 Ooookay then, do I even understand the problem statement?
 "Find the longest palindrome in a string"